-Prerequisite: Italian 4 with a grade of "C" or better, or equivalent proficiency.

-Note: Concurrent enrollment in Italian 8 is strongly recommended for non-native speakers.
+Prerequisite: Italian 4 with a grade of "C" or better.
+Note: Concurrent enrollment in Italian 8 is strongby recommended for non-native speakers.

 Introduces some of the important movements in Italian literature.
 It includes reading prose and poetry from representative Italian authors and continues the study of advanced composition and grammar.